 When most people think about Africa, they usually picture the beautiful, vast savannahs, and wildlife.
-What they may not know is that Africa has thousands of unique fishing spots.
+What they may not know is that Africa has thousands of unique fishing destinations.

 Surrounded by the Indian and Atlantic Oceans and the Mediterranean and the Red Seas, Africa has a number of amazing saltwater fishing destinations.
 And don’t even get us started on the lakes, rivers, dams, and mountain streams…